bitshifter/glam-rs/CONTRIBUTING.md

 ## Code contributions

 Most of `glam`'s source code is generated.
-See the [codegen/README.md] on how to modify the code templates and generate new source code.
+See the [codegen README] on how to modify the code templates and generate new source code.

 You can run some of `glam`'s test suite locally by running the